dschuurman/archie-pi/README.md

 Create a fresh image of the latest
-[Raspberry PI OS Lite](https://www.raspberrypi.org/software/operating-systems/) on a suitably sized microSD card (see note above).
-We recommend the Lite version of the Raspberry Pi software since it requires less space on the SD card.
+[Raspberry PI OS Lite](https://www.raspberrypi.org/software/operating-systems/) on a suitably sized microSD card.
+Either 32-bit or 64-bit versions of the OS can be used, but the 64-bit version is recommended if you are using a Raspberry Pi model 3 B+ or newer model.
+We recommend the Lite version of the Raspberry Pi OS since it requires less space on the SD card.
 Consult the Raspberry Pi documentation for [instructions](https://www.raspberrypi.org/software/) on how to install an image of the OS (using a handy tool called the